M.Ed. in Career and Technical Education Courses

 EDCT 501 (3)

-Frameworks for Teaching CTE
+Frameworks for Teaching Career and Technical Education

 This foundational course in the program provides the student with a research-based set of components of instruction in four domains: planning and preparation, the classroom environment, instruction, and professional responsibilities.
 Within the domains are 22 components and 76 descriptive elements of what teaching is all about.
 Learning activities apply the framework of teaching to CTE instructional program delivery.
 The text for this course is Enhancing Professional Practice: A Framework for Teaching by Charlotte Danielson.